chenzRG/MoCLIM/README.md

 Cancer Subtyping Examples|
 | <img width="800" alt="image" src="https://github.com/yangziwei96/MoCLIM/blob/main/6_subtype.png">

-## Description
+## Implementation Details

-You can find the implementation and details in the respective files of "[MoCLIM_main](https://github.com/yangziwei96/CIKM23/blob/main/MoCLIM_main.ipynb)"
+The implementation details and code can be found in the "[MoCLIM_main](https://github.com/yangziwei96/CIKM23/blob/main/MoCLIM_main.ipynb)".
+Make sure to follow the setup instructions below to run the code successfully.

 ## Setup

-You can install the required dependencies using pip.
+To set up the project environment, install the required dependencies using pip:

 ```bash
 pip install -r requirements.txt
 ```

-If you're using other than CUDA 10.2, you may need to install PyTorch for the proper version of CUDA.
-See [instructions](https://pytorch.org/get-started/locally/) for more details.
+If you're using a CUDA version other than 10.2, please ensure PyTorch is installed for the appropriate CUDA version.
+Refer to the [instructions](https://pytorch.org/get-started/locally/) for detailed instructions.

 ## Citation
-Please consider citing it accordingly based on your need:
+If you find our work helpful for your research, please consider citing our paper:

     @inproceedings{MoCLIM,
   	author={Yang, Ziwei and Chen, Zheng and Matsubara, Yasuko and Sakurai, Yasushi},